Bodyguard (Beyoncé song): Promo video

-On November 5, 2024, Beyonce released a video for the song, the first full performance visuals featuring the singer for her music since her release of Black Is King in 2020.
+On November 5, 2024, Beyonce released a video for the song, the first full performance visuals featuring the singer for her music since her release of I'm That Girl in 2022.

 The video, alternately titled "Beywatch", pays homage to actress and model Pamela Anderson, with Beyonce dressed in three costumes worn by Anderson: the first one referencing Anderson's role as C. J. Parker in Baywatch (1992–1997), the second one referencing her role as Barb Wire in Barb Wire (1996), and the third one referencing her outfit at the 1999 MTV Video Music Awards.
 The video ends after the second verse, with white text on a black background saying "Happy Beyloween" and encouraging viewers to "Vote", as the video was released on Election Day in the United States.

 Anderson told Variety that she had been unaware of Beyoncé's homage prior to its release.
 In August 2025 on Watch What Happens Live with Andy Cohen, Anderson told Cohen that she did not know that Beyoncé knew who she was.